jakubsvec001/ocaml.org/data/tutorials/language/0it_01_basic_datatypes.md

 - : expr = Times (Var "n", Plus (Var "x", Var "y"))
 ```

-The factorise function above introduces another feature: *guards* to each
+The `top_factorise` function above introduces another feature for each pattern: *guards*.

-pattern.
-The conditional follows the `when`, and it means that
-the return code is executed only if the pattern matches and the condition in the
-`when` clause is satisfied.
+A *guard* is created when a conditional branch of a `match...when...` expression follows the `when`, and it means that the return code is executed only if the pattern matches and the condition in the `when` clause is satisfied.

 ## Conclusion